n-ivkovic/tspreed/README.md

 # tspreed

-tspreed is a terminal RSVP speed reader with Spritz-like functionality written in (almost POSIX-compliant) shell.
+tspreed is a terminal RSVP speed reader with Spritz-like functionality written in POSIX-compliant shell.
 It reads plain text from `stdin` and presents it one word at time.

 If tspreed is terminated before the presentation has finished, the progress of the presentation is passed to `stdout`.